 Make sure all seams are well pressed

-Press the seams in the backing open to reduce bulk
+Quilt backing only - press the seams open to reduce bulk

-Remove all selvedges on backing seams (they shrink at a different rate) You do not have to remove selvedges at the edges of the backing, only if in a seam.
+Remove all selvedges on backing seams (they shrink at a different rate) You do not have to remove selvedges at the side edges of the backing, only if in a seam.
+(Quilt backing only)

 If supplying your own backing this must be approximately 6-8" wider and longer than your quilt top

 If supplying your own wadding this must be approximately 6-8 inches wider and longer than your quilt top